 USRA may have rules affecting their points beyond the track level.

-During the Summit USRA Nationals (announced soon) and Summit USRA Southern Nationals (announced soon), no track or regional points will be awarded in the divisions competing in those events and national points will be awarded at those events only for the divisions competing in those events.
+During the Summit USRA Nationals (July 7-9, 2021) and Summit USRA Southern Nationals (November 4-6), no track or regional points will be awarded in the divisions competing in those events and national points will be awarded at those events only for the divisions competing in those events.